On the minimal forts of trees: Acknowledgments

-\textbf{Acknowledgements.} The author Kelvin Li would like to thank Dr. Thomas Cameron of \cite{Becker2025} for his guidance and advice throughout this research project and Penn State University for the funding of this research.
-Additionally, the authors would like to thank Dr. Boris Brimkov of \cite{Brimkov2019}, Dr. Houston Schuerger of \cite{Cameron2023}, and fellow student Owen Grubbs for many helpful discussions.
-Finally, they would like to thank Dr. Joseph Previte of \cite{Cameron2023} for the original conversation that led to {Conjecture \ref{conj:graph_bound}}.
+The authors would like to acknowledge Dr. Joe Previte (Penn State Behrend) for first suggesting the $n/3$ lower bound on the number of minimal forts.
+In addition, the authors would like to thank Dr. Boris Brimkov (Slippery Rock University) and Dr. Houston Schuerger (Tarleton State University) for many helpful conversations that supported this work.